9.6K Views 1 year ago

 2. Store in a well-sealed jar at room temperature.

-Tea tree oil can also help fight bacteria and skin fungal infections.
+Benefits: Tea tree oil can also help fight bacteria and skin fungal infections.
 Olive oil is also great for healing smaller sores or scratches and even stops itching almost immediately by reducing inflammation due to its healthy fats.

-3. Hemp Avocado Spread
+3. Hemp Avocado Mask

 Ingredients:

-• 1 ripe avocado, pitted and removed from the shell
+• 1 ripe avocado, pitted and peeled

 Important Notes:

 If using any of these for acne-related dry skin, be sure your skin is completely clean first.
 You can use coconut oil to remove makeup.
-Then, apply apple cider vinegar to the skin as a toner which may sting a bit, but will keep bacteria from seeping back into your pores.
-Add the juice of one lemon to the recipes above to help fight bacteria further, then apply them as needed very lightly and follow the ingredients for each.
+Then, apply apple cider vinegar to the skin as a toner, which may sting a bit, but will keep bacteria from seeping back into your pores.
+Add the juice of one lemon to the recipes above to help fight bacteria further, then apply them as needed very lightly and follow the instructions for each.